 Net metering is provided for by the Renewable Energy Act of 2008.
 Essentially, homeowners can sell back to the utility company (like Meralco) any extra energy generated by their solar PV systems.
 The company distributes that power to other consumers.
 As part of the transaction, it credits the homeowner providing that energy with that energy’s cost.
 Those earned credits are cut from his power bill.

-This means that you can technically cover the initial outlay for installation of your system even faster.
+This means that you can technically cover the initial outlay for installation of your system (need tools?) even faster.
 It should be noted, however, that this is only possible with systems that are actually tied to the grid.
 Some systems are in fact off the grid, and it would be impossible for those to send power to the utility company.

 One may ask why one should bother with net metering if one’s system is large enough to generate all the power one needs—after all, that would mean there are no power costs to use “earned credits” on via the net metering agreement.

 The truth is, though, that you cannot always expect your solar PV system to operate at maximum generation capacity.
 There are days wherein the sun is regularly hidden, for example, such as during the rainy season.
 On days like that, one may still have to tap into the grid.
 Net metering credits accumulated during sunnier days would then come in useful to defray those costs.